While students study abroad, so too do faculty—albeit, on the other side of the classroom.

 Obviously, they live in a geopolitically volatile space, and China is the big player.
 It’s like being in Central or South America and always worrying about what the United States is up to.
 This was my biggest surprise, that FUV students were even more critical of China than my students at Penn.

 The second thing that surprised me were the numerous cultural echoes of Japan.
 I am used to the striking contrasts I always find between loud, boisterous America and quiet, well-mannered Japan.
 But I wasn’t prepared for the level of respect and deference that greeted me in Vietnam: from students to store clerks to public officials.
 I’m used to a robust culture of greeting and bowing in Japan, but I was amazed to encounter even more greeting and bowing in Vietnam.
 Of course, when I spoke with friends who specialize in Vietnam, they suggested I was receiving special treatment because of my gray hair.
-[Laughs] Still, I don’t get the same respect in Japan with the same gray hair.
+[Laughs] Still, I don’t get that level of respect in Japan with the same gray hair.

 I was also surprised by the English-language facility of my students.
 I had initially thought it reflected socio-economic status and private school experience for a majority at FUV.
 But it turns out that, while most of my students had graduated from magnet high schools, few of them came from any significant wealth or private schooling.
-Vietnam has, in other words, a robust system of magnate schools with strong foreign language training, much more impressive than in Japan.
+Vietnam has, in other words, a robust system of magnet schools with strong foreign language training, much more impressive than in Japan.
 FUV also boasts a strong Academic Affairs Department, with excellent advising and English-language tutoring.

 It sounds like you learned a lot from this experience, as much as the students did.